Peter Selvaratnam: Legacies

-Selvaratnam has served as an examiner for specialist physiotherapy candidates and provides medico-legal opinions.
+Selvaratnam has worked as an examiner for specialist physiotherapy candidates and provides medico-legal opinions.
 He has been instrumental in developing and delivering educational programs, including the Australian Physiotherapy Association (APA) Dry Needling programme since 2004 and The University of Melbourne dry needling programme for the clinical doctorate and Masters programme.
 Furthermore, Selvaratnam is an active member of the Old Boys Association St. Thomas College, and St John's College.

-Selvaratnam is actively involved in voluntary work at the Jesuran Wellness Centre mentoring physiotherapy colleagues as well being speaker at Medical events.

 Selvaratnam is an author and co-editor of several physiotherapy textbooks, including "Headache, Orofacial Pain and Bruxism: Multidisciplinary Approach to Diagnosis and Management" and "Sports Physiotherapy."
-Furthermore, he has also authored a book titled "Healing of the Hurting and Helping the Wounded" and has served as an expert witness for legal matters since 1990.

 Dr. Doug Cary, a specialist physiotherapist from Australia, conducted a podcast interview for SBS radio with Selvaratnam.
 The topic of the interview was the presentation of the Order of Australia.

 Dry Needling Course

 Selvaratnam FACP and Jane Rooney FACP conducted a three-part course designed for physiotherapists, the Dry Needling course aimed to equip participants with the necessary knowledge and skills to practice dry needling safely and effectively.
-The course provides comprehensive training that can be used to enhance existing skills or serve as a foundation for new practitioners.